fox3000foxy/redondancy-systems/README.md

 > [!NOTE]
 > Worker logs are available in real time under **Workers & Pages → your worker → Logs** in the Cloudflare dashboard.
 This is the fastest way to diagnose runtime issues.
+>

+If you still have a problem or want to bring a fix, don't hesitate to open an Issue or a Pull Request!